IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 It is important to understand that IUA is not a substitute for the administrative activities (such as withdrawing consent), policy setting, and other activities that BPPC documents.
 Greater integration of this authorization with third party authorization and consent documentation profiles, such as those found in the IHE BPPC Profile, are a future effort.
 This profile starts with just the basic authorization activities.

 The administrative actions needed to establish an authorization server for IUA is not covered by these profile.
-These activities are very much dependent upon the operational needs and privacy policies that apply to a particular deployment.
+These activities depend upon the operational needs, organizational and privacy policies that apply to a particular deployment.

 ### Background on the problem environment

-One common pattern is to interact directly with the application to communicate with the authorization server.
 The application interacts with both patient and authorization server to support the granting of an access token.
-The application then saves the access token, and uses it to retrieve and update the health related data.
+The application then uses the access token to retrieve and update health related data.

 The key issues here are: